withastro/astro/docs/src/pages/getting-started.md

 ### Online Playgrounds

-If you're interested in playing around with Astro in the browser, you can use an online code editor like Stackblitz, CodeSandbox, Gitpod, or GitHub Codespaces.
+If you're interested in playing around with Astro in the browser, you can instantly spin up a new Astro project with our UI at [astro.new](https://astro.new/).

+You can try Astro in online code editors like Stackblitz, CodeSandbox, Gitpod, and GitHub Codespaces.
 Click the "Open in Stackblitz" link in any of the examples in our [examples library](https://github.com/snowpackjs/astro/tree/main/examples).
 Or, [click here](https://stackblitz.com/fork/astro) to start a new project in [Stackblitz](https://stackblitz.com/fork/astro).

 ## Learn Astro